gslab-econ/gslab_make/README.md

 say, a `sudo` command.

-Alternatively, one may install the local version of `gslab_make` by running (from the root of the repository)
+Alternatively, one may install the local version of `gslab_python_lite` by running (from the root of the repository)

 ```
 pip install .